Mistake #3 is frustrating

 #2 is overserve

-Overserving your customer and marketplace is a karmic investment which will come back to you with dividends.
+Overserving your customer and marketplace is a karmic investment that will come back to you with dividends.

 When you have the hunger of doing more and asking more of yourself, you will deliver more as well.